History of Girl Guides

 - Pyrnees District

-We have unit meetings for various ages in Ballarat Central, Ballarat East, Sebastopol and Buninyong.
+We have unit meetings for various ages in Ballarat Central, Brown Hill, Soldiers Hill, Sebastopol and Buninyong.